Flammable or Combustible Tank Permits

 Follow these steps to obtain a permit:

 - Submit a completed application to FireTechServices@calgary.ca.
-Send the required documentation and details to the address listed in our required documentation pdf.
+Send the required documentation and details to the address listed in our required documentation PDF.
+The entire package, including application forms, can also be emailed to FireTechServices@calgary.ca.

 - We will review your documentation to verify that you are in full compliance with the National Fire Code (Alberta Edition).
 If you are in compliance, a storage tank installation permit will be issued.
-We do charge fees to review plans.
+We do charge fees to review plans, please see below.

-- Once the final inspection of the installation has been completed, a letter of approval and a storage tank certificate will be issued.
-If the storage tank has a capacity over 2500 L, a notification letter will be sent to the Petroleum Tank Management Association of Alberta.
+- Once the final inspection of the installation has been completed, a letter of approval and a storage tank certificate will be issued, unless step 7 (below) applies.

 When you submit your application for a permit you will need to also submit a variety of documentation for review, which can include three sets of professional drawings.
 Check the sheets below for the list of required documents.